intaro/pinba-bundle/README.md

     Important!
 Include this bundle only in `prod` environment.

-It aggregate and send times of execution for Doctrine queries, Twig renders and Memcache requests as pinba timers in production environment.
-You can watch this realtime metrics in [Intaro Pinboard](http://intaro.github.io/pinboard/).
+It collects and sends times of execution for Doctrine queries, Twig renders and Memcache requests as pinba timers to pinba server.
+You can watch collected realtime metrics in [Intaro Pinboard](http://intaro.github.io/pinboard/).
 Example of output:

 ![Pinba timers in Intaro Pinboard](http://intaro.github.io/pinboard/img/timers.png)